-Yossi and his family immigrated to Israel in 2006, and soon after, Arava Power, his first Israeli solar energy company, inked the first deal to sell solar-generated electricity to Israel’s electric grid.
+Yossi and his family immigrated to Israel from Boston in 2006, and soon after, Arava Power, his first Israeli solar energy company, inked the first deal to sell solar-generated electricity to Israel’s electric grid.
 His vision?
 For Israel to be a “sustainable Light unto the Nations.”
 Kaptain Sunshine had arrived.

-About half of our story will be shot in Africa – showing Abramowitz in action, courting allies there by appealing to common spiritual/religious values.
+About half of our story is shot in Africa – showing Abramowitz in action, courting allies there by appealing to common spiritual/religious values.
 We will also feature local supporting characters, such as a mother struggling, like mothers everywhere, to feed her children and keep them happy and healthy in such primitive conditions – how might her life be affected by a simple thing like the arrival of electricity?

 Golda Meir visited five African countries, in 1958, and she later wrote: “Independence had come to us, as it was coming to Africa, not served up on a silver platter, but after years of struggle.”
-Fast forward to 2018: Africa boasts 11 out of the 20 fastest-growing economies on the planet, has 700 million cell phones, and its billion-plus population will double by 2050.
-“Impact businessman” Abramowitz and his investors are betting they can do good, and be successful.
+And Abramowitz regularly quotes Ben Gurion, “The largest source of energy in our world, a source so unused by man – is the sun.”
+He sees himself on their path, a progressive win-win Zionism.

 It takes a village to make an indie film!
 It takes a global village to turn the course on climate change.
 Thanks for adding your energy to our pot!

-“Green Rebel” co-sponsored by Melitz
+“Green Rebel” co-sponsored by Shufu Shufu and Melitz